gk1610/DLPFC_Lifespan_Atlas/README.md

-# PsychAD Lifespan PFC
+# DLPFC Lifespan Atlas
-[PsychAD Lifespan PFC] A lifespan transcriptomic atlas of the human prefrontal cortex at single-cell resolution
+ A single-cell transcriptomic atlas of the prefrontal cortex across the human lifespan

 # Dataset
-Supplementary data and tables are available at [Synapse DOI Link](https://www.synapse.org/)
+Supplementary data and tables are available at https://doi.org/10.7303/syn52396927

 # Citation
 Yang et. al., A lifespan transcriptomic atlas of the human prefrontal cortex at single-cell resolution

-# License
-MIT License